ReactionMamba: Generating Short & Long Human Reaction Sequences: Experiments

 \subsection{Datasets}

 We validated the proposed method in a broad set of experiments on 3 publicly available interaction datasets with 3D skeletons.\\

-\textbf{ReMoCap }~\cite{ghosh2024remos} dataset consists of two types of two-person interactions: Lindy Hop dancing and Ninjutsu martial arts. \textbf{The Lindy Hop} subset comprises 8 dance motion sequences, each approximately 7.5 minutes long and recorded at 50 frames per second.
+\textbf{ReMoCap}~\cite{ghosh2024remos} dataset consists of two types of two-person interactions: Lindy Hop dancing and Ninjutsu martial arts. \textbf{The Lindy Hop}~\cite{ghosh2024remos} subset comprises 8 dance motion sequences, each approximately 7.5 minutes long and recorded at 50 frames per second.
 We tested our method and the baselines on this subset of ReMoCap following the preprocessing and train/test split provided by the authors.

 \textbf{NTU120-AS}~\cite{xu2024regennet} is an annotated and extended version of the NTU RGB+D 120 dataset \cite{Liu2020NTURGBD120}.
 It contains 26 action categories, such as “kick”, “push”, “hug”, and “finger guessing”.
 We used the same data processing as in \cite{xu2024regennet}. \textbf{InterX}~\cite{xu2024inter} is a large-scale dataset comprising 11,388 interaction sequences across 40 categories, such as “handshake”, “hug”, “pull”, and “point”.
-Each sequence is annotated with actor–reactor roles, making it well-suited for action–reaction modeling.
-We use the provided skeletons extracted from SMPL-X, apply downsampling, and construct our own train/test split.
+Each sequence is annotated with actor–reactor roles.
+For comparisons on \textbf{ReMoS}~\cite{ghosh2024remos}, \textbf{Interformer}~\cite{ChopinInterformer2023}, Seq2SeqMamba, and ReactionMamba, we use joint data in a 3D coordinate system provided by the official database, apply downsampling, and construct a custom train/test split.
+For comparisons involving \textbf{Think-Then-React}~\cite{tan2025think}, we follow the official data split and preprocessing protocol released by the authors~\cite{tan2025think}.
+Additional details on data sampling and preprocessing are provided in Section 8 of the Supplementary Material.